omecodes/ditt/README.md

 ### Database target

-By default the program target a mongo database running at localhost.
+By default, the program target a mongo database running at localhost.
 If you want it to connect to another mongo database you can specify it this way:

 ```
 ./ditt-api-server start --port=8080 --db-uri=<target-db-uri>
 ```

-### Authentication

-When starting the app, it displays the path of the configuration directory.
-Inside that directory there is a file named `admin-auth` that contains the admin password.
-Please use this password to login as admin and add users.

 ## Comments